QuantGeekDev/QuantGeekDev/README.md

 ## Machine Learning Engineer and Software Developer from Barcelona

 ### I am passionate about the intersection of business, finance, and technology.
-An obsessive polymath.
-I aspire to be "Jack of all trades - master of at least a few of them"

-### Author of the "🤣-lang" programming language (pronounced Lmao-Lang)
+### Author of the "🤣-lang" programming language (pronounced Lmao-Lang), 🐺Stock-Wolf, 🌲Pinescript-Gen
 ---

 ### My programming languages: